 7. Freedom by Jonathan Franzen

-CEO of General Mills, Ken Powell, is into a different genre of books, the novel kind with great life lessons.
-“Freedom” is one of those books.
-The national bestseller talks about the importance of compromise in life, as well as about ways to overcome temptation, and ultimately have patience to win big.
+The former CEO of General Mills, Ken Powell, is into a different genre: novels with crucial life lessons.
+Freedom is one of those books.
+The national bestseller talks about the importance of compromise in life, overcoming temptation and ultimately having the patience to win big.

 8. The Pleasures of Finding Things Out by Richard P. Feynman